hyatch/hyatch.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Ethan Huang Home Page"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 I'm Ethan Huang, an AI major at UCSD!